 The year 2022 hasn’t ended yet, and God knows what will happen to my Dreamzenism next year or in years to come.
 I had dedicated 3 full years of my life to DREAM.
 I don’t know if next year I will only be attending concerts and buying albums, or if I will keep up with them daily and go back to my 2019–2021 Dreamzen self and routine.
 But aside from all the tangible things I may or may not do for DREAM, there isn’t anything more certain in this world than the fact that in the deepest part of my heart, I will always save space for DREAM.
 Forever I’ll bring alongside me the fresh world they introduced me to and the lessons they subconsciously taught me, even when I’m 30 and busy, or 70 and wrinkly.

 So, 7DREAM, I hope you boys know that I will always be supporting you, whether up close or through a telescope.
 Please continue doing what you’re doing, and never stop improving and getting better with every performance, every comeback, and every song.
 Let’s walk slowly together as you do your thing, and I do mine, and let’s meet every now and then, again and again, until we reach the end of the line.
 It has been and will always be an honor being a Dreamzen.
 I grew up with you, spent my teenage years with you, laughed, cried, screamed, and mourned with you, and I would love nothing more than to stay by your side as I watch you boys grow to be successful adults and, later on, wise and happy old men.
-I will be here when you continue to take on the world hand-in-hand with each other; I will be here when each of you branch further out into the universe on your own, and I will certainly be here when you all return home and ride your hoverboards once again.
+I will be here when you continue to take on the world hand-in-hand with each other, I will be here when each of you branch further out into the universe on your own, and I will certainly be here when you all return home and ride your hoverboards once again.
+In 2066, let’s meet each other again and reminisce on our shining youth with the same warmth in our hands.

 Stay healthy and happy, my beautiful 7DREAM, you are so dearly loved.